 Carpal tunnel syndrome is a nerve disorder affecting the median nerve, where it passes through the carpal tunnel in the wrist.
 Symptoms develop gradually but also gradually get worse.
 Carpal tunnel syndrome (CTS) can permanently damage the median nerve.
 A team of highly skilled professionals at Sunset Neurological & Psychiatry Group recommends treating your carpal tunnel syndrome when the symptoms first appear.
 Early treatment can prevent permanent damage to the median nerve.
-Call the office in Miami, Florida, today, or go online to schedule an appointment.
+Call the office in Miami, Florida, today.

 Carpal tunnel syndrome (CTS) is irritation or compression (pinching) of the median nerve as it passes through the carpal tunnel in your wrist.